 - Offer relevant information

-Understand your target audience and make sure you only send them relevant emails.
-Doing this well might mean segmenting your mailing list – creating a smaller list from your full customer database.
-So you’ll need to know how you can use the information in your database.
-It’s clear that short, targeted emails are more effective than long, general ones.
+Make sure you know who your target audience is and that you only send them emails that are relevant to them.
+To do this properly, you may need to segment your mailing list — that is, create a smaller list from your entire client information.
+As a result, you’ll need to know how to make use of the data in your database.
+Short, focused emails are clearly more effective than large, broad communications.

 - Integrate email with other channels

-Email works best when combined with other marketing channels.
-These could include your website and social media accounts.
-Keep your messaging consistent across all channels.
-Coordinate across platforms and use targeted ads, social media, your website and paid advertising campaigns.
-All of these will help boost the performance of your email marketing.
+Email is most effective when used in conjunction with other marketing platforms.
+Your website and social media profiles may fall within this category.
+Maintain consistency in your messaging across all mediums.
+Use targeted ads, social media, your website, and sponsored advertising efforts to coordinate across platforms.
+All of them will aid in improving the effectiveness of your email marketing.

 - Measure everything